Skip to content

 Privately Made Firearm Possession

-Some Minnesota and federal statutes say that possession of gun with an obliterated or no serial number can be a crime.
-But the Minnesota Statute on a Gun With No Serial Number is being wrongly charged by prosecutors.
-And they may be unconstitutional violations of the Second Amendment: “the right of the people to keep and bear Arms, shall not be infringed.”
+Some Minnesota and federal statutes say that possession of gun with an obliterated serial number can be a crime.
+But the Minnesota Statute on Privately Made Firearm and Serial Numbers has been wrongly charged by prosecutors.
+And those may be unconstitutional violations of the Second Amendment: “the right of the people to keep and bear Arms, shall not be infringed.”
+See:

 Firearm possession defense